-The clock in Briz’s room clicked to ten A.M. and he called Jaden’s number again.
+THE CLOCK in Briz’s room clicked to ten A.M. and he called Jaden’s number again.
 He’d left a dozen messages and texts for her.
 Jaden always returned his calls.
 Did something happen to her?
 Did he do something to make her mad?
-They’d only met three weeks ago, but he considered her a good friend.
+They’d only met four weeks ago, but he considered her a good friend.
 Again he got her leave-a-message message.

 “This is Jaden.
 Precycle.
 Recycle.
 Plant a tree.”
 Beep.

 Still no answer.
 Now he felt more anxious.
-He sprang from his desk as if he’d just had a shot of crystallized caffeine and grabbed his car keys.
+He sprang from his desk as if he’d just had a shot of crystallized caffeine and grabbed his car key.

 When he arrived at Jaden’s house and knocked on the door, Ava greeted him.
 Her damp hair trailed down the front of her skimpy tank top, making the fabric almost transparent.

 “Hey, gorgeous.”
 Ava’s words were dipped in nectar.
-She scanned his nearly six-foot frame and licked her lips.
+Her eyes slowly scanned his nearly six-foot frame.
 “Too bad you weren’t here earlier.
 You could have showered with me.”